kusinza/Computer-inteligence/README.md

 # Computer-inteligence SOM
 self-organizing map in C++

-The MNIST data set of handwritten digits, it consists of 5000 examples, each of which corresponds to one column. each has been reshaped from a 28 by 28 gray-level image into a 784-dimensional feature vector
+The MNIST data set of handwritten digits

 1. Initialization: Choose random values for the initial weight vectors wj(0).
 From 0 to i where i is the number of neurons in the lattice.
 The magnitude